Skip to content

 IsrShrinksPerSec / IsrExpandsPerSec

-The number of in-sync replicas (ISR) for any partition should remain stable unless you are expanding Broker nodes or deleting partitions.
-To ensure high availability, a Kafka cluster must maintain a minimum ISR count so that Followers can take over if a partition's Leader fails.
-Reasons for removing a replica from the ISR pool include a Follower's offset lagging far behind the Leader (configurable via replica.lag.max.messages) or a Follower losing contact with the Leader for some time (configurable via replica.socket.timeout.ms).
-If IsrShrinksPerSec (ISR shrinkage) increases without a corresponding increase in IsrExpandsPerSec (ISR expansion), attention and manual intervention are required.
+The number of replicas in sync (ISR) for any partition should remain stable unless you are expanding Broker nodes or deleting partitions.
+To ensure high availability, the Kafka cluster must guarantee a minimum number of ISRs to prevent Followers from taking over when a partition's Leader goes down.
+Reasons for removing a replica from the ISR pool include: the Follower's offset lagging far behind the Leader (changing the replica.lag.max.messages configuration item), or a Follower losing contact with the Leader for a period of time (changing the replica.socket.timeout.ms configuration item).
+Regardless of the reason, if IsrShrinksPerSec (ISR shrinkage) increases without a subsequent increase in IsrExpandsPerSec (ISR expansion), attention should be paid and manual intervention required.

 Measurement kafka_replica_manager